-Permission forms for field trips are sent home by the students' teachers prior to the trip.
+Field Trips - Permission forms for field trips are sent home by the students' teachers prior to the field trip.
 Please complete the form as soon as possible.
-You must write any medication your child may need in the large box on the field trip form and indicate if you give the teacher permission to administer the medicine on the field trip.
-Be sure to write any medical condition in the box also (i.e. diabetes, migraine headaches, motion sickness, reactions to bee stings etc.) If your child needs to take any medicine, a physician order and parental consent must be on file with the nurse.
-Medications to be taken on the trip will be delegated to a teacher to administer.
+You must write any medication your child may need in the large box on the Field Trip Form and indicate if you give the teacher permission to administer the medicine on the field trip.
+Be sure to write any medical condition in the box, also (i.e. diabetes, migraine headaches, motion sickness, reactions to bee stings, etc.).
+If your child needs to take any medicine, a Physician and Parent Med Consent Form must be on file with the nurse.
+(This form can be found on the District website under Departments, then select Health Services.)
+Medications to be taken on the field trip will be delegated to a teacher to administer.
 It can take some time to make necessary arrangements for your child's safe enjoyment of a field trip.
 Your cooperation is essential.
 Please discuss field trips with the school nurse at any time.